-Mind’s garden at the Chelsea Flower show will reach a huge number of people.
-The garden is designed to be the kind of place where people can connect, be themselves and open up about difficult emotions.
-It will inspire and spark conversations about mental health, breaking down the stigma, which sadly still exists.
-The theme of the garden will also inspire us to connect with those around us and seek help, highlighting the value of peer support for our mental health.
+Mind’s garden at the RHS Chelsea Flower show is designed to be the kind of place where people can connect, be themselves and open up about difficult emotions.
+Its aim was to inspire and spark conversations about mental health, breaking down the stigma, which sadly still surrounds it.
+The charity hopes the garden will also inspire us all to connect with those around us and seek help, highlighting the value of peer support for our mental health.

-The concept is a series of sculptural walls that flow down through the garden like a handful of petals tossed onto the ground.
-Rendered in clay and highly textural they are meant to be highly tactile and of the earth.
+A series of sculptural walls flow down through the garden like a handful of petals tossed onto the ground.
+Rendered in clay and highly textural they are intended to be highly tactile and of the earth.

 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.

 A rich text element can be used with static or dynamic content.
 For static content, just drop it into any page and begin editing.
 For dynamic content, add a rich text field to any collection and then connect a rich text element to that field in the settings panel.
 Voila!

 Headings, paragraphs, blockquotes, figures, images, and figure captions can all be styled after a class is added to the rich text element using the "When inside of" nested selector system.